 Preschool Math Activity Counting 1-2-3

-This counting resource is a fun way to practice math skills.
+This counting resource is a fun way for kids to practice math skills.
 Preschoolers can learn number recognition, matching number values to corresponding quantities of dots, and counting in order from 1 to 4.

 This post contains affiliate links.
 Privacy and Disclosure

-Homemade resources are fun to add to your toolkit, and help recycle materials that might otherwise become garbage.
+Homemade resources are fun to add to your toolkit.
 You can easily make this simple counting tool with some cardboard and everyday craft supplies.

-You can make a counting wheel for the classroom, and kids can help make their own to use at home.
+You can make a counting wheel for the classroom, then help kids make their own counting wheels to use at home.

 Homemade counting tool for learning numbers